PhD in Anthropology: Archaeology

 During the process of earning the Archaeology PhD, students will also earn a Master of Arts (MA) in Anthropology: Archaeology.
 The Anthropology Department also offers a separate Master of Arts (MA) in Archaeological Heritage program.
 While some of the course work is identical, the Archaeological Heritage and PhD in Anthropology: Archaeology tracks are independent programs.
 Students admitted into the Archaeological Heritage program would need to apply to the PhD program to switch tracks and vice versa.

 The application deadline for enrollment beginning in Autumn 2025 is December 15, 2024.
-Applications open on September 15th.
+Applications open on September 1st, 2024.
 Applicants may apply for and be admitted for autumn quarter only.
 Offers of admission are usually mailed prior to the first of March.
 Those receiving offers of admission must respond by April 15.
 Please visit the Graduate School's Admission Requirements page for a complete list of requirements.
 Visit Anthropology's Graduate Admissions page for admission information specific to our department.
 Visit Apply Now to submit your application.
+For information about English language requirements please review Policy 3.2: Graduate School English Language Proficiency Requirements.
+For information about funding, please visit the department's Graduate Student Funding page.

 Application